celupanow/sequelizedBurger/README.md

 ```sh
 npm install npm@latest -g
 ```
 You will also need MySQL installed.
-There is a schema file included with the basic sample data you see in the demo video.
+There is a schema file and a seeds file included with the basic sample data you see in the working demo.
 If you are using MySQL Workbench, you should be able to run this script and create the database.

 ### Installation